 ..save 20 to 30% savings on their SAP costs typically within weeks alone.

 But again, this is money coming out of SAP’s pockets, and they have the right to decertify Snow or any other software vendor at any time.
 So if the audit vendors statements are true, how are they still certified partners of SAP.
-What this means is that SAP has a say as to how the software vendor’s software actually works.
-SAP can and will threaten the software vendor with a removal of their SAP Certification, which would impact that software vendor’s ability to exist.
+What this means is that SAP has a say as to how the software vendor’s software works.
+SAP can and will threaten the software vendor with the removal of their SAP Certification, which would impact that software vendor’s ability to exist.

-If I compare how the SAP partnership agreement is used with other vendors, SAP will use it to neuter the marketing of the vendor so that everything the third party vendor releases is consistent with the needs of SAP.
+If I compare how the SAP partnership agreement is used with other vendors, SAP will use it to neuter the marketing of the vendor so that everything the third-party vendor releases is consistent with the needs of SAP.

 How the Total Costs are Hidden from SAP & Oracle Customers

 A big part of the on-premises software model is that costs are hidden.
 It is a curiosity to participate in sales support and to see executives spend so much time focusing on the initial purchase cost when the initial purchase cost is such a small percentage of the overall TCO of an on-premises application or database.

 With SAP and Oracle, costs are always hidden to the degree possible.

 As with other on-premises purchases, the costs are absorbed as part of the overall IT budget.
 Costs don’t ever seem to decrease with SAP or Oracle.
 SAP and Oracle customers typically have their IT budgets overconsumed by SAP and Oracle, and this leaves areas unaddressed because SAP and Oracle don’t offer everything necessary to run a company, or at the very least, to run it well.